Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Range & charging

 Speaking to journalists at CES 2023, Zipse suggested Neue Klasse EVs will beat their direct competitors in the core aspects.
 “We will be the benchmark in terms of range, charging speed, and pricing,” he said, Automotive News Europe reported on January 12, 2023.
-Currently, the Tesla Model 3 is the benchmark in the segment, with an EPA-est. range of 358 miles (EPA-est. energy consumption: 26 kWh/100 mi) and a peak charging power of 250 kW (75 miles in 5 minutes).
+Currently, the Tesla Model 3 is the benchmark in the segment, with an EPA-est. range of 341 miles and a peak charging power of 250 kW (175 miles in 15 minutes).

 Neue Klasse EVs will be able to take advantage of Electrify America’s 800-volt charging stations.
 They will be able to add 30 miles of range per minute up to a maximum of 375 miles, Weber said, as per the CAR report dated November 4, 2022.
 Fast-charging from 0 to 95% will take just about 12 minutes.